-Moreover, Solutia and Pharmacia, a subsidiary of Pfizer, Inc., will also be required to participate in a series of community health initiatives, including setting up a medical clinic for low-income residents, health screenings, and a drug prescription benefit.
-These programs are valued at more than $75 million over the next 20 years, according to a Solutia statement.
-By the time the companies meet all of the different requirements, the settlement will total more than $700 million, Beasley said.
+Moreover, Solutia and Pharmacia, a subsidiary of Pfizer, Inc., was required to participate in a series of community health initiatives, including setting up a medical clinic for low-income residents, health screenings, and a drug prescription benefit.
+According to a Solutia statement, these programs were valued at more than $75 million over 20 years.
+By the time the companies meet the different requirements, the settlement will total more than $700 million, Beasley said.

 Solutia and its subsidiary, Pharmacia (owned by Pfizer, Inc.), were required to participate in several community health programs as part of a settlement.
 These initiatives included creating a healthcare center for individuals with low income, providing health screenings and offering a prescription drug benefit.
 Solutia estimated the value of these programs to be over $75 million over the course of two decades.
 Beasley said the total settlement would exceed $700 million once all requirements are met.

 “I looked out and saw those folks, and they came up with tears in their eyes,” Beasley said.
 “I’ve seen good results, bad results, corporations that don’t care, and I felt good about this one.”

 In signing the agreement, the involved companies admitted no fault.
 This settlement concludes two significant cases of personal harm, one in federal court and another in state court, filed against the companies for polluting the ground and water of Anniston with PCBs.

 Monsanto owned and operated a PCB manufacturing plant in Anniston from 1935 to 1971.
 PCBs were widely produced and utilized as coolants, lubricants, and electrical insulators until the 1970s.